QuarchTechnologyLtd/QuarchPy/CONTRIBUTING.md

 ```

 We are NOT using an `examples/` directory for now.
 If you have a helpful usage snippet, add it to:
-- QUICK_START.md (if it improves onboarding), or
 - The relevant function/class docstring (Google style), or
 - The Issue / PR description as a temporary reference.

-Do not create an `examples/` folder unless there is a future consensus to introduce it.

 ---